Labour law: Czech Republic

 In Czech Republic, the relevant regulation is called the Labour Code (Zákoník práce).
-The new labour code of the Czech Republic No.262/2006 Sb. effective from 1 January 2007, superseded the Code of 65/1965.
+The new labour code of the Czech Republic No.262/2006 Sb., effective from 1 January 2007, superseded the Code of 65/1965.

+Egypt

+Egypt's Labour Law No 12 of 2003 and its executive decrees govern legal relationships between employees and employers.

 France

 In France, the first labour laws were Waldeck Rousseau's laws passed in 1884.
 Between 1936 and 1938 the Popular Front enacted a law mandating 12 days (2 weeks) each year of paid vacation for workers, and a law limited the work week to 40 hours, excluding overtime.
-The Grenelle agreements negotiated on May 25 and 26th in the middle of the May 1968 crisis, reduced the working week to 44 hours and created trade union sections in each enterprise.
+The Grenelle agreements negotiated on 25 and 26 May in the middle of the May 1968 crisis, reduced the working week to 44 hours and created trade union sections in each enterprise.
 The minimum wage was increased by 25%.

 In 2000, Lionel Jospin's government enacted the 35-hour workweek, reduced from 39 hours.
 Five years later, conservative prime minister Dominique de Villepin enacted the New Employment Contract (CNE).
 Addressing the demands of employers asking for more flexibility in French labour laws, the CNE sparked criticism from trade unions and opponents claiming it favoured contingent work.
 In 2006, he then attempted to pass the First Employment Contract (CPE) through a vote by emergency procedure, but that was met by students and unions' protests.
 President Jacques Chirac finally had no choice but to repeal it.